When a blood moon reigns

-A famous line refers to a blood moon, a lunar eclipse on Sept.
+There's a famous line that refers to a specific blood moon, a lunar eclipse on Sept.
 20, 331 BCE that happened right before the Arbela battle of Alexander the Great.
 A blood red moon has been seen throughout history as a sign of impending doom.
 However, these events are simply the result of a lunar eclipse, or when the Earth is aligned between the moon and the sun.
-Be they white, grey, orange or red, a lunar eclipse is a spectacular vision.
-Here are several outstanding images of lunar eclipses from Earth — and beyond.
+Be it white, grey, orange or red, a lunar eclipse is a spectacular vision.
+The recent lunar eclipse on April 15, 2014, is the first of a rare series, and we're celebrating the moment with several outstanding images of lunar eclipses from Earth and beyond.

 Pictured here is a triple image of a total lunar eclipse on July 16, 2000, which lasted an hour and 47 minutes.
 A lunar eclipse of this length will not be surpassed for the next 1,000 years.
 (Text: Katherine Butler)